maliarich/Automatic-Water-Dispenser-/README.md

 # Automatic-Water-Dispenser Prototype-Rhino camp refugee settlement Uganda.
-This is a motor driven system that allows user to access water in a tank by touching a sensor once.
+This is a motor driven system that allows user to access water in a tank by touching a sensor once. working on this simple DIY project to help students use it in the school compound.
+In most schools in the refugee settlement, a water tap is used at the wash rooms.
+Therefore students tend to turn on the tap to wash their hands

 **Materials**